GeotrekCE/Geotrek-admin/docs/contribute/development.rst

 Consider using pip-tools to manage dependencies.

-* add your dependency in setup.py for general dependency, dev-requirements.in for dev dependency, then run :
+* add your dependency in setup.py for general dependency, dev-requirements.in for dev dependency, then run:

 ::